What Makes a Breed Good for First-Time Owners?

 Size: 55-75 pounds | Energy: Moderate to high | Lifespan: 10-12 years

 The Golden Retriever is the quintessential family dog for a reason.
-They are patient, eager to please, and remarkably tolerant of the clumsy handling that comes with being a new owner.
-Goldens respond enthusiastically to positive reinforcement training and rarely hold a grudge.
+They're patient and eager to please.
+They're remarkably tolerant of the clumsy handling that comes with being a new owner.
+Goldens respond enthusiastically to positive reinforcement training.
+They rarely hold a grudge.

-Considerations: They shed heavily (invest in a good vacuum), require daily exercise, and are prone to certain cancers.
+Considerations: They shed heavily (you'll need a heavy-duty vacuum), require daily exercise, and are prone to certain cancers.
 Regular vet checkups are essential.

 Best for: Active families, homes with children, owners who want a dog that genuinely wants to make them happy.